 First, you’ll receive a Closing Disclosure to review.
 You must receive that information at least three days before when the closing documents are signed.
-Take time to review the disclosure and make sure the fees and charges are accurate.
-Remember to bring the closing disclosure documents to the closing.
+Take time to review the disclosure and make sure the fees and charges are what was discussed.
+Remember to bring the closing disclosure documents to the closing!

 Next, you’ll sign the refinance documents.
 Unlike buying a new home, there will be fewer people involved in this step of the process.
 Many people will be able to sign the documents at home.
 Always ask your mortgage lender what you need to bring to the closing.

-Refinancing also has a unique stage in the process.
-You have the right of rescission, which was established under the Truth-in-Lending Act.
+Refinancing also has a unique extra stage in the process – you have the right of rescission, which was established under the Truth-in-Lending Act.
 It gives you an option to back out if you change your mind as long as you do so within three business days of signing the new mortgage.